mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/02-feature-requirements.md

 - Construct a query by selecting:
     - columns to use
     - filters to apply to columns used or their tables
-    - formulas to use (translating under the hood to SQL functions)
+    - formulas to use
     - aggregations to apply
+    - summaries (group by) to apply
     - sorting to apply
     - a limit/offset for the rows returned
 - Select columns to see in the output query